reem-012/reem-012.github.io/_posts/2025-12-26-gcc_c_compilation_analysis.md

 title: "GCC C Compilation Analysis"
 date: 2025-12-26
 ---
-# GCC Compilation Analysis
+# GCC Compilation Analysis.

-This document will be going over how a program goes from source code to a binary that you can run.
-All examples are performed on `Ubuntu 24.04.3 LTS`.

-Please Note that there may be errors or incorrect explainations in this document so do not treat this as gospel as I was learning this for fun
+> I'm not a systems engineer—I study this as a hobby.
+If you spot any errors, feel free to reach out.
+All examples were done on `Ubuntu 24.04.3 LTS` but should work on other distros and versions of Linux.

 ## The Four Stages of Compilation